Hide the Silver!

 Meadow Sweet Grove © V. Buchanan 2017

-separate realm, don't worry about these little things and intuitively know with whom they are sharing their garden space - so we have let the folk names prevail in the Grove.
+But the fairies, who live in a separate realm, don't worry about these little things and intuitively know with whom they are sharing their garden space.
+For this reason, we have let the many folk names for flowers prevail in the Grove.

 Meadow Sweet Grove has experienced a record downfall of rain this Spring.
 Most of the fairies are probably sitting by their little stoves and looking out longingly at their gardens.
 When they do go out, I imagine they dart for cover, hiding under handy toadstools along the way.
 Still, May is the perfect month to search for fairies that might be starting to play in the garden after those long winter months.